+Based on this motivation, we propose a Dynamic Relative EnhAnceMent framework for Image Fusion (\texttt{\textbf{Dream-IF}}), jointly boosting the performance of image fusion and enhancement.
+Unlike most existing methods, Dream-IF first introduces the natural multi-modal complementarity from image fusion to enhance cross-modal image quality, especially for the corresponding non-dominant regions of the respective modality.
 To perform relative dominance-aware enhancement, we designed the relative enhancement (RE) module to dynamically capture the relative dominance of each modality, which is subsequently employed to facilitate cross-modal enhancement of the relatively weak-quality regions.
 Consequently, we can obtain the enhanced multi-modal features.
 By revealing the comprehensive nature of image fusion and converting the dominant regions of one modality to guide the enhancement of the other modality, we enhance the model’s capacity for image fusion in complex conditions, making the fusion model more robust to degradations.
 To the best of our knowledge, this work is the first to explore the intrinsic correlation of image enhancement and fusion using comprehensive relative dominance, rather than treating them as separate data-driven tasks or merely integrating them into a unified framework.
 Our model copes with robust image fusion for image degradation and even broader image enhancement.
 The main contributions can be summarized as follows:

 \begin{itemize} \item We for the first time investigate the complementarity of image fusion from the perspective of image enhancement.
-Based on this, we propose a Dynamic Relative EnhAnceMent framework for Image Fusion, termed \texttt{\textbf{Dream-IF}}, which is qualified to perform robust image fusion for image degradation and even broader enhancement.
+Based on this, we propose a Dynamic Relative EnhAnceMent framework for Image Fusion, termed \texttt{\textbf{Dream-IF}}, qualified to perform robust image fusion for image degradation and even broader enhancement.

 \item We design a relative enhancement module, which includes a cross enhancement (CE) module that captures the dynamic relative dominance of each modality to specifically enhance the deficient regions in the other modality, and a self enhancement (SE) module, which further restores the image dynamically using prompts guided by the relative dominance.